Adolf Hitler: Family

 Hitler created a public image as a celibate man without a domestic life, dedicated entirely to his political mission and the nation.
 He met his lover, Eva Braun, in 1929, and married her on 29 April 1945, one day before they both committed suicide.

-In September 1931, his half-niece, Geli Raubal, took her own life with Hitler's gun in his Munich apartment.
+In September 1931, his half-niece, Geli Raubal, committed suicide with Hitler's gun in his Munich apartment.
 It was rumoured among contemporaries that Geli was in a romantic relationship with him, and her death was a source of deep, lasting pain.
 Paula Hitler, the younger sister of Hitler and the last living member of his immediate family, died in June 1960.

 Views on religion

 Hitler was born to a practising Catholic mother and an anti-clerical father; after leaving home, Hitler never again attended Mass or received the sacraments.
-Speer states that Hitler railed against the church to his political associates, and though he never officially left the church, he had no attachment to it.
+Albert Speer states that Hitler railed against the church to his political associates, and though he never officially left the church, he had no attachment to it.
 He adds that Hitler felt that in the absence of organised religion, people would turn to mysticism, which he considered regressive.
 According to Speer, Hitler believed that Japanese religious beliefs or Islam would have been a more suitable religion for Germans than Christianity, with its "meekness and flabbiness".
-Historian John S. Conway states that Hitler was fundamentally opposed to the Christian churches.
+The historian John S. Conway states that Hitler was fundamentally opposed to the Christian churches.
 According to Bullock, Hitler did not believe in God, was anticlerical, and held Christian ethics in contempt because they contravened his preferred view of "survival of the fittest".
 He favoured aspects of Protestantism that suited his own views, and adopted some elements of the Catholic Church's hierarchical organisation, liturgy, and phraseology.
 In a 1932 speech, Hitler stated that he was not a Catholic, and declared himself a German Christian.
 In a conversation with Albert Speer, Hitler said, "Through me the Evangelical Church could become the established church, as in England."

 Hitler viewed the church as an important politically conservative influence on society, and he adopted a strategic relationship with it that "suited his immediate political purposes".
 In public, Hitler often praised Christian heritage and German Christian culture, though professing a belief in an "Aryan Jesus" who fought against the Jews.
 Any pro-Christian public rhetoric contradicted his private statements, which described Christianity as "absurdity" and nonsense founded on lies.

 According to a US Office of Strategic Services (OSS) report, "The Nazi Master Plan", Hitler planned to destroy the influence of Christian churches within the Reich.
 His eventual goal was the total elimination of Christianity.
 This goal informed Hitler's movement early on, but he saw it as inexpedient to publicly express this extreme position.
 According to Bullock, Hitler wanted to wait until after the war before executing this plan.
 Speer wrote that Hitler had a negative view of Himmler's and Alfred Rosenberg's mystical notions and Himmler's attempt to mythologise the SS.
 Hitler was more pragmatic, and his ambitions centred on more practical concerns.